KevinFrederick/KevinFrederick/README.md

 ### Hi there 👋

-I am Kevin Frederick Yapiter
+Let me introduce myself, my name is Kevin Frederick Yapiter.
 - 🔭 I’m a student at Mikroskil University
 <!--
 **KevinFrederick/KevinFrederick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.